-The M7892 B11 product allows for a maximum of configuration possibilities following the market needs.
-For example, a M7892 B11 product can come in one project with the fully available SOLID FLASHTM NVM1 or in another project with any other SOLID FLASHTM NVM -size below the physical implementation size, or with a different RAM size.
+The M7892 B11 product allows for a maximum of configuration possibilities defined by the customer order following the market needs.
+For example, a M7892 B11 product can come in one project with the fully available SOLID FLASHTM NVM or in another project with any other SOLID FLASHTM NVM -size below the physical implementation size, or with a different RAM size.
 And more, the user has the free choice, whether he needs the symmetric coprocessor SCP, or the asymmetric coprocessor Crypto@2304T, or both, or none of them.
 In addition, the user decides, whether the TOE comes with a free combination of software libraries or without any.
 And, to be even more flexible, various interface options can be chosen as well.
 To sum up the major selections, the user defines by his order:

-1 SOLID FLASHTM NVM is an Infineon Trade Mark and stands for the Infineon EEPROM working as Flash memory.
+&lt;sup>1 SOLID FLASHTM NVM is an Infineon Trade Mark and stands for the Infineon EEPROM working as Flash memory.

 - The available memory sizes of the SOLID FLASHTM NVM and RAM.
-Note that there is no user available ROM on the TOE. - The availability of the cryptographic coprocessors. - The availability and free combinations of the cryptographic libraries. - The availability of the Flash Loader for available interfaces like ISO-7816, contactless ISO-14443. - The availability of various interface options. - The possibility to tailor the product by blocking on his own premises. - The degree of freedom of the chip configuration is predefined by Infineon Technologies AG and made available via the order tool.
+Note that there is no user available ROM on the TOE. - The availability of the cryptographic coprocessors. - The user has the free choice for combinations of optional cryptographic libraries.
+The TOE can be delivered with either v1.02.013 or v2.07.003 (or none) of these libraries, but it is not possible to combine different versions within the TOE. - The availability of the Flash Loader for available interfaces like ISO-7816, contactless ISO-14443. - The availability of various interface options. - The possibility to tailor the product by blocking on his own premises. - The degree of freedom of the chip configuration is predefined by Infineon Technologies AG and made available via the order tool.